The Toddler House classroom is for two and three-year-old children. At these ages, children typically thrive in a Montessori setting.

 The children start the day with an independent work cycle to explore the classroom, receive individualized lessons, and develop concentration.
 The morning includes songs and movement activities, quiet reading time, group art activities, outside gross motor play, including playing in the backyard or a nature walk.

-The morning work cycle concludes with songs and movement activities.
-The children eat lunch together and afterward settle down for a 2 hour nap.
-When they wake up the children gather together for group story time and afternoon snack.
+The children eat lunch together and afterward settle down for a 2-hour nap.
+When the children awaken, they gather together for group storytime and afternoon snack.

-The main goals of the toddler house classroom are to give children an opportunity to learn:
+The main goals of the toddler house classroom are to allow children to learn:

-- Practical life skills such as potty training, dressing themselves, health eating habits and maintaining a clean appearance.
+- Practical life skills such as potty training, dressing, healthy eating habits, and maintaining a clean appearance.

-- Social Skills such as verbally solving conflicts with others, building friendships, and developing a sense of community.
+- Social Skills include verbally solving conflicts with others, building friendships, and developing a sense of community.

-- Academic Skills such as number symbols, quantities recognition, letter symbols, phonetic sounds recognition, colors and shapes.
+- Academic Skills include number symbols, quantities recognition, letter symbols, phonetic sounds recognition, colors, and shapes.